Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: KTGS cone for the square: sector decomposition

-We believe that the restricted function from Corollary \ref{cor:restricted-function} is also an injection.
+\begin{remark} We expect that the restricted function from Corollary \ref{cor:restricted-function} is also an injection.
 We suspect that there may be a proof of this result via a conjectural generalization of \eqref{eq:theorem-equation} to higher codimension intersections. \end{remark}